scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 cloud computing and allows users to launch massive workloads at scale all from within their Python environment.

 We have demonstrated Cloudknot's ability to handle complicated data and software dependencies using real-world examples from neuroimaging and microscopy.
-And we've included scaling analyses that show that Cloudknot performs comparably to other distributed computing frameworks.
+And we've included scaling analyses that show Cloudknot's performance compared to other distributed computing frameworks.
 On one hand, scaling charts like the ones in Figures :ref:`fig.nargsscaling`, :ref:`fig.syssizescaling`, and :ref:`fig.mribenchmark` are important because they show potential users the relative cost in execution time of using Cloudknot in comparison to other distributed computing platforms.

 On the other hand, the scaling results in this paper, indeed most scaling results in general, measure :math:`t_\mathrm{exec}` from